 Courses & Credit

-- Most courses on CU Boulder approved programs are traditional academic subjects and will count as CU Boulder elective credit at the very least.
+The vast majority of courses on CU Boulder-approved programs are traditional academic subjects and will count as CU in-residence credit and towards your overall graduation hours.

 - Pass (C- or better)